Icons stop working after using kepler for a while

 [java] Error getting kar file on actor drop: For input string: "11906637555"

-#3 Updated by Chad Berkley almost 12 years ago
+#3 Updated by Chad Berkley about 12 years ago

 This bug is proving impossible to trace.
 Here's the latest I know: